cvxopt/cvxopt/doc/source/spsolvers.rst

 A general sparse square matrix of order :math:`n` is represented by an :class:`spmatrix` object of size (:math:`n`, :math:`n`).

-Dense matrices, which appear as righthand sides of equations, are stored using the same conventions as in the BLAS and LAPACK modules.
+Dense matrices, which appear as right-hand sides of equations, are stored using the same conventions as in the BLAS and LAPACK modules.